Learn about the career

 Understanding

-Before they make a decision to study medicine, we highly recommend that your students speak to as many practicing physicians as possible, read case studies, and carefully research the medical entry process.
+Before they make a decision to study medicine, we highly recommend that your students reach out through friends and Whānau, or school alumni, to speak with a current medical student: they offer great perspective about the entry process and university life, and can be a mentor in the early stages of the application.
+It is also recommended that students speak to practicing physicians, read case studies, and carefully research the medical entry process.

 Our Head of Education, Dr Ray Boyapati, provides virtual work experience through his Doctor Chats with Dr Ray series on Instagram TV.